gebhardm/flmlocal/README.md

 <img src="FLMlocalGauge.png" width=500px>

-With a next version of the Fluksometer firmware there will be a dedicated topic on which the FLM's configuration is published; this adaptation is also available for an "old" Fluksometer using the code (delta) provided in [/usr/sbin/fluksod.lua](/usr/sbin/fluksod.lua) - this enhances the flukso daemon by the corresponding functionality; use at own risk.
+With a next version of the Fluksometer firmware there will be a dedicated topic on which the FLM's configuration is published; this adaptation is also available for an "old" Fluksometer using the code (delta) provided in [/usr/sbin/fluksod.lua](/usr/sbin/fluksod.lua) - this enhances the flukso daemon by the corresponding functionality (copy the altered flukso-daemon version into your FLM's /usr/sbin folder); use at own risk.
 After scp copy a **restart of the flukso daemon** is required.
 This you can do by

     /etc/init.d/flukso restart